invisibleroads/invisibleroads-tutorials/life-workshops-run.rst

 Encourage participatory performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Give opportunities for students to perform.
-For the most part, students will love it!  [#MarkGrenier]_
+For the most part, students will love it!

 Follow-up